ronbactawar/Deepfake/README.md

 # Deepfake

-Abstract: This repository attempts to reproduce the results of (1) Obama net project and (2) Face2Face project
+Abstract: This repository attempts to reproduce the results of (1) ObamaNet project and (2) Face2Face project

 OBAMANET (INSTRUCTIONS)